Cincinnati product liability lawyer reviewing Blurred Vision and Chronic Dry Eyes & Serious Lasik Injuries

 Experts and product liability attorneys contend that Lasik should be held to a higher safety standard.
 Even if a small percentage of consumers are at risk for Lasik injuries in Ohio, that still represents thousands of injured patients.

-If you have suffered an injury or complication after a Lasik operation, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you have suffered an injury or complication after a Lasik operation, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Lasik injuries.